Byron/pgit/doc/source/cmd/submodule.rst

 The operation supports the following flags:

+* .. cmdoption:: --to-latest-revision (-l)

+ * Instead of using the submodule's sha as hint to which revision to update the submodule's repository, update it the latest available revision in the remote repository.

+* .. cmdoption:: --base-commit

+ * Specifies the commit rev-spec to use (e.g. HEAD~1, ORIG_HEAD, HEAD@{1}) as basis for the comparison with the currently checked-out commit in the root-repository.
+From the difference of the commits the command determines the changes.
+ * ..note:: Its extremely important that the base-commit is correct, otherwise the computed differences might not accurately reflect the actual repository state.
+Although the end-point will be correct, the amount or the type of differences will be incorrect.

 * .. cmdoption:: --no-recurse

  * Explicitly force the command not to update the whole hierarchy of modules, but only the intermediate submodules found in this repository.

-* .. cmdoption:: --to-latest-revision (-l)
+* .. cmdoption:: --dry-run (-n)

- * Instead of using the submodule's sha as hint to which revision to update the submodule's repository, update it the latest available revision in the remote repository.
+ * If set, no change will be made.
+This allows to see in advance which steps would be performed during an update.

 ===